T0mLam/Fuzzy-Trie/README.md

 $n =$ Number of keys in the array <br/>

-\* Runtime heavily depends on the number of characters in each level
+\* Runtime heavily depends on the number of characters on each level

 ## Import Data Structures
 The `py_trie/` module contains the 2 implementations of the trie.